erik-riklund/wow/README.md

 - `Listenable:registerListener (listener: Listener)`
   - `listener` A table containing the following properties:

-    - `id` A unique identifier for the listener.
-This is optional, but useful for debugging and required for targeted removal.
+    - `id` An (optional) unique identifier for the listener.
+      - Useful for debugging and required for targeted removal.
     - `callback` A function that will be called when the event is invoked.
 This function should not return a value but can leverage closures or externally defined variables.
 Any errors raised by this function will be printed to the chat frame.
     - `persistent` A boolean indicating whether the listener is persistent or non-persistent.
 This property is optional, and defaults to `true`.
       - If `false`, the listener is removed after being invoked.